 Make every minute of your time count by implementing these scheduling best practices for massage therapists

 As a business owner, you face many demands on your time.
 So you need to make every moment count.
-These scheduling best practices, especially when you add automation to mix, will help.
+These scheduling best practices, especially when you add automation to the mix, will help.
 If you’d like to discover how you can easily implement these scheduling solutions, get in touch.
 The ClinicSense team is here to help you make the most of every minute.